-These 10 food trucks from around the country are serving up so much more than just mobile meals — entrepreneurs can learn a lot from their creativity and innovation, too.
+These 10 food trucks from around the country are serving up so much more than just mobile meals — aspiring business owners can learn a lot from their creativity and innovation, too.

-Bacon is one of those foods that just about everyone loves — even some of the most dedicated vegetarians are likely to admit that bacon is one of their most-missed foods.
-But the crispy pork dish can do more than just top off breakfast platters and sandwiches, and that's exactly what San Francisco-based food truck Bacon Bacon is out to prove.
+Bacon can do more than just top off breakfast platters and sandwiches, and that's exactly what San Francisco-based food truck Bacon Bacon is out to prove.
 The truck offers a dozen different bacon-centered dishes and several sides, including a bacon bouquet.
 There are even some interesting dessert options: candied bacon chocolate chip cookies, and chocolate-covered bacon.
 In fact, the only thing on Bacon Bacon's menu that doesn't include bacon is their french fries — and even then, you can order the truck's special "Porky Fries," an upgrade on the basic potato dish, which includes pork shoulder, pork belly, bacon and peppers.

 Del Popolo is a mobile pizzeria in San Francisco, and it's one of several food trucks out there changing the way people see food trucks — literally.
 Del Popolo is a food truck created out of a repurposed trans-Atlantic shipping container, complete with a wall of glass doors so customers can see the interior.
 The truck comes with a traditional Italian-made wood-fired oven and serves "rustic Neapolitan-inspired pizza using ingredients sourced from small, generational producers," according to its website.
 Some of their mouthwatering pizza creations include an oven-roasted asparagus pie with green garlic pesto and fresh mozzarella and pecorino; a fennel sausage pie with crushed tomatoes, Calabrian chili and spring onion; and a traditional Margherita pie.